GokayGulsoy/Rust-Language/README.md

 `error handling` covers the basics of error handling with panic! and Result<T, E>

+`writing automated tests` covers the basics of writing automated unit and integration tests

 Following are some of the useful links for learning Rust programming language

 Follow this link for the installation of Rust for your OS: [Install Rust](https://www.rust-lang.org/learn/get-started).